 Youth Wellbeing Survey

-The Canterbury DHB is taking over responsibility for coordinating psychosocial recovery work from the Canterbury Earthquake Recovery Authority (CERA) from 1st March 2016.
+The Canterbury DHB took over responsibility for coordinating social monitoring work from the Canterbury Earthquake Recovery Authority (CERA) in March 2016.

-CERA ran the 2013 Youth Wellbeing Survey between September and December 2013.
-They asked young people questions about your wellbeing, where you go for help and the positive and negative impacts of the earthquakes on you.
-They also asked about your future plans and what’s important to you in the recovery.
-In fact, maybe you were one of the people that answered.
-If so, thanks for your involvement!
+CERA ran the last Youth Wellbeing Survey between September and December 2013.
+They asked young people questions aged between 12 and 24 about their wellbeing, where they go for help and the positive and negative impacts of the earthquakes.
+They also asked about future plans and what’s important to young people in the recovery.

-The 2013 Youth Wellbeing Survey was developed and carried out by a working group that included the Ministry of Education, Canterbury District Health Board, Ministry of Youth Development, Christchurch City Council, Selwyn District Council, Waimakariri District Council, Te Rūnanga o Ngāi Tahu, Natural Hazards Research Platform, the Collaborative for Research and Training in Youth Health and Development and CERA.
+The 2013 Youth Wellbeing Survey was developed and carried out by a working group that included the Ministry of Education, Canterbury District Health Board, Ministry of Youth Development, Christchurch City Council, Selwyn District Council, Waimakariri District Council, Te Rūnanga o Ngāi Tahu, Natural Hazards Research Platform, and the Collaborative for Research and Training in Youth Health and Development.

 The results of the Youth Wellbeing Survey

-The survey findings highlighted themes and needs in three key areas: emotional wellbeing, development of spaces and places and future plans and prospects.
-Summaries of these areas are available in three infographics:
+The survey findings highlighted themes and needs in three key areas summarised in the following infographics:

 Some key findings from the Youth Wellbeing Survey

 - The large majority of respondents (81 percent) rate their quality of life positively.

 - More than half (57 percent) agree they feel a sense of community with others in their neighbourhood.